rubenrabb01/Modeling-MacFish-database/Horizontal range (II) (Imputed TS data).md

 - Weekly temporal trends are not accounted for by in the models

 **IMPORTANT NOTE:**  This data using the complete time series inserts rows for missing daily values and, for each individual, replace missing values using LOCF (Last Observation Carried Forward).
 However, The imputation of missing cases for variables like _day_length_ adds values that do not correspond to the actual dates matching rows of this variable.
-For example, if 1-Jun corresponds a day_length 0f 14 and there are missing dates after this, next days to 1-Jun could share the exact value of 4 for day_length but not from a specific date in which day_length should be higher and the added value continues to be 14.
+For example, if 1-Jun corresponds a day_length 0f 14 and there are missing dates after this, next days to 1-Jun could share the exact value of 4 for day_length but not from a specific date in which day_length should be higher whereas the added value continues to be 14.

 ## 1. Classification of variables using Random Forest